 - Consider the costs of a professional corporation.
 Professional fees will be necessary to establish and maintain the corporation.
 In addition, increased income tax compliance costs occur annually, such as the filing of a corporate tax return, T4 slips for salaries, and T5 slips for dividends.

-There are some other matters to take into account when deciding whether to incorporate a professional practice.
+There are some other matters to consider when deciding whether to incorporate a professional practice.

 In addition, a professional can choose between taking salary or dividends as compensation from a corporation.
 In an unincorporated business, the profits are simply taxed as business income on the business owner’s personal tax return.